MPI - Message Passing Interface

 Executing MPI binaries

-On LRZ's HPC systems, three different run modes are possible for execution of MPI binaries:
+On LRZ's HPC systems, three different run modes are possible for the execution of MPI binaries:

 - Interactive runs, which use a moderate number of MPI tasks and run for a short time (typically up to 1-2 hours)